akos-sereg/esp32-obd2/Changelist.md

 - Auto connect to known devices based on MAC address (to avoid configuration overhead)
 - Avoid flickering on LCD update when updating with the same text

+- Bugs: Fuel Pressure is not displayed
+- To be tested: Engine Oil temperature data, Fuel Pressure data from OBD2

 ## v1.0 - First working prototype
  - Led strip displays current RPM real-time
  - LCD displaying: